 MAP 2302 DIFFERENTIAL EQUATIONS I (4 CREDITS)

 This course presents methods for finding solutions of first-order equations and some higher-order equations, the use of Laplace transforms, and finding non-linear solutions.
-A graphing calculator is required.
 If completed with a grade of “C” or better, this course serves to demonstrate competence for the general education mathematics requirement.

 PREREQUISITES FOR THIS COURSE: